alem0lars/frnm/README.md

 ## No warranty

 I've created this script for my daily sysadmin operations.
 I don't expect you use it.
 If you use it do at your own risk.

-## License

-This is shit!
-Do whatever you want with this code.